assafY/api-v1-client-csharp/README.md

 * `Info.Blockchain.API.Data`
 * `Info.Blockchain.API.Json`

-In order to use Wallet and CreateWallet functionality, you must provide an URL to an instance of [service-my-wallet-v3](https://github.com/blockchain/service-my-wallet-v3) as first parameter to BlockchainApiHelper.
+In order to use the Wallet and CreateWallet functionality, you must provide a URL to an instance of [service-my-wallet-v3](https://github.com/blockchain/service-my-wallet-v3) as first parameter to BlockchainApiHelper.
 If you don't intend to use these functionalities, this parameter can be null.

 ## Error handling